jvivianwang/SpaceTrader/src/README.md

 [What I've done:]
 -Stylized code to comply with checkstyle standards.

+Jiawei 2/12/20:
+[What I've done:]
+-Most of the M4 Function finished.
+ -Travel function to be implemented.
+ -Minor refactor in old class.

 Princeton 2/13/20:
 [What I've done:]
--Added fancy smancy music to the game.
+-Added fancy smancy music